 Guest Judge – Colette Patterns’ Laurel Sewing Contest

 Some more things about me: I’m a self proclaimed super nerd who wears glasses, bowls on a league, and has watched the Lord Of The Rings trilogy more than any other movies.
-When I’m not sewing I really enjoy WWII reenactments, knitting, and finding new period piece TV shows to fall in love with (Miss Fisher’s Murder Mysteries, anyone?).
-I have four rescued cats (Lucille is a rescue, too!), I was born with a rare skin disorder, I’m mostly ambidextrous, and I don’t know how to whistle. …my mom tells me I’m pretty special.
+When I’m not sewing I really enjoy WWII reenactments, knitting, snowboarding, and finding new period piece TV shows to fall in love with (Miss Fisher’s Murder Mysteries, anyone?).
+I have four rescued cats (Lucille is a rescue, too!), I was born with a rare skin disorder, I wear wigs for fun, I’m ambidextrous, and I don’t know how to whistle. …my mom tells me I’m pretty special.